bgd-labs/rescue-mission-phase-2-3/README.md

 - Aave v2 aDai contract on polygon
 - Aave v2 aUsdc contract on polygon

-This is different than the previous approach in phase 1, where we were rescuing funds on the initialize method, now we have a seperate method `rescueTokens()` to rescue funds.
+This is different than the previous approach in phase 1, where we were rescuing funds on the initialize method.
+Now we have a separate method `rescueTokens()` to rescue funds.

-We have a merkle distributor on each network which will distribute the tokens to the users.
+We have a Merkle distributor on each network which will distribute the tokens to the users.

-On ethereum we will use the same merkle distributor as in phase one while deploy new merkle distributors on the other networks.
+On Ethereum, we will use the same Merkle distributor as in phase one while deploying new Merkle distributors on the other networks.

 ## Payloads: